cybertraining-dsc/su22-reu-385/time-series-prediction/seasonal-decomposition/seasonal.md

 * Divide the series by the seasonal index obtained from STL decomposition

 The following example showcase the deseasonalizing of time series .
-It is copied from [@decompose]
+It is copied from [@www-decompose]

 ```python
 from matplotlib import pyplot as plt